alan-turing-institute/DetectorCheckerWebApp/README.md

 2. Open a browser and go to `http://0.0.0.0:1111`

 **Limited Functionality**: The WebApp will run, but you will not be able to upload data to the cloud.
-To add this functionality you will need to add credential information to a folder called `.secrets` (see the instructions here: https://github.com/alan-turing-institute/DetectorCheckerWebApp/blob/iss14/docs/files/Installation/build_webapp_container.md)
+To add this functionality you will need to add credential information to a folder called `.secrets` (see the instructions on [adding storage credential information](/docs/files/Installation/build_webapp_container.md)).

 ### Docker image

 It is possible to run the WebApp as a Docker image (https://www.docker.com).
-Instructions on how to build the Docker image can be found here: https://github.com/alan-turing-institute/DetectorCheckerWebApp/blob/iss14/docs/files/Installation/build_webapp_container.md
+See the instructions on how to [build the Docker image](/docs/files/Installation/build_webapp_container.md).

 # Repository Structure